Now that I am in college, I noticed I am the target of every scam. Why are they targeting me?

 Similar to the fake tax is the tuition scam.
 This is where a bogus person calls or emails you claiming to be from your college’s administration department.
 They will say that your tuition fee is late and you will be dropped from classes if payment is not made.
 It is a scam and should be reported to the real admin department.

-With students rarely tethered to ethernet cables choosing instead to use external battery packs, the use of mobile devices increases your vulnerability.
+With students rarely tethered to ethernet cables, the use of mobile devices increases your vulnerability.
 College wifi systems are unsecured and dorm routers can easily be hacked.
 You felt secure at home, but colleges are being targeted by hackers, with thousands of students all using the same open network.
 Try to avoid sending any personally identifying information on wifi systems or public computers.

 Beware of rental scams where you can be duped into paying a deposit for an apartment that does not exist.
 Scammers will advertise a great rental at an unmissable price and get you to act quickly by paying a deposit.
 Never part with money until you have physically been to the place and seen the contract.